What Is Calcium?

 The mineral calcium is well-known for its key role in bone health.
 Calcium also helps maintain heart rhythm, muscle function, and more.
 Because of its health benefits, calcium is one of the best-selling supplements in the U.S.

 Calcium is crucial in growing new bone and maintaining bone strength.
 Calcium supplements are standard for treating and preventing osteoporosis -- weak and easily broken bones -- and its precursor, osteopenia.

 Calcium is used for many other conditions.
 It's an ingredient in many antacids.
 Doctors also use calcium to control high levels of magnesium, phosphorus, and potassium in the blood.
 There's good evidence that calcium can help prevent or control high blood pressure.
 It also may reduce PMS symptoms as well as play a role in preventing certain cancers.
 According to some research, calcium with vitamin D, for instance, may help protect against breast cancer in premenopausal women.
-The data, though, are still inconclusive as to whether it might do the same for postmenopausal women.
+Other research, however, has not come to this conclusion.
 Calcium also has been looked at for other uses, for example, aiding weight loss.
 But so far, these studies have been inconclusive.

 The people at highest risk of a calcium deficiency are postmenopausal women.
 Since dairy products are one of the most common sources of calcium, people who are lactose intolerant or vegan are also at increased risk of calcium deficiency.

 The Institute of Medicine has set Dietary Reference Intakes (DRI) and Recommended Daily Allowances (RDA) for calcium.
 Getting this amount from diet, with or without supplements, may be enough to keep your bones healthy.
 Doctors may recommend higher doses.

 |1-3 years||700 mg/day|